-Even before the attacks, Bush's advisors, especially those associated with the neo-conservative movement, campaigned for a more robust foreign policy strategy to turn what Krauthammer described as the 'unipolar moment' into a long-term reality.
-Even though the Clinton administration's strategy did extend America's influence and power potential, many criticized these efforts because they found that they sacrificed America's interests on the altar of multilateralism.
-Bush's initial foreign policy response was kept within the limits of Clinton's strategy, but his advisors, building on the 1992 DPG, wanted to revise the existing international order to maximize America's ability to fulfil its national interest.
+Even before the attacks, Bush's advisors, especially those associated with the neoconservative movement, campaigned for a more robust foreign policy strategy to turn what Krauthammer described as the "unipolar moment" into a long-term reality.
+Even though the Clinton administration's strategy did extend America's influence and power potential, many criticized these efforts because they found that they surrendered America's interests in the altar of multilateralism.
+Bush's initial foreign policy response was kept within the limits of Clinton's strategy, but his advisors, building on the 1992 DPG, wanted to revise the existing international order to maximize America's ability of fulfilling its national interest.

-The 9/11 attacks presented the Bush administration with an opportunity to refashion American foreign policy and to subsequently reorder the world around America's interests.
-Walter Russell Mead makes the case that Osama bin Laden must be thanked, as the attacks prompted a sense of vulnerability that convinced Americans of the need for the very type of foreign policy strategy they had rejected in 1992 (2004: 192).
-After four years in office, the Bush administration 'institutionalized fear in U.S. foreign policy' (Crawford 2004b: 86).
-By heightening this sense of fear and vulnerability, Bush mobilized American public opinion behind his revisionist strategy designed to extend U.S. hegemony.
+The 9/11 attacks presented the Bush administration an opportunity to refashion American foreign policy and to subsequently reorder the world around America's interests.
+Walter Russell Mead (2004: 192) makes the case that Osama Bin Laden must be thanked, as the attacks prompted a sense of vulnerability that convinced Americans of the need of the very type of foreign policy strategy that they had rejected in 1992.
+After four years in office, the Bush administration "institutionalized fear in U.S. foreign policy" (Crawford 2004b: 86).
+By heightening this sense of fear and vulnerability, Bush mobilized American public opinion behind his revisionist strategy designed to extend US hegemony.
 The debates concerning the proposed invasion of Iraq and those that defined the 2004 presidential elections show that Bush's strategy was in line with the public's concerns.

-The initial disruption of al-Qaeda's network and the ousting of the Taliban were the testing grounds for the new concepts that made it into the Bush Doctrine.
-The combined fear of future attacks and the growing confidence in American military capabilities gave the Bush administration the opportunity to make the case that Saddam Hussein was a bigger challenge than Osama bin Laden (Althus and Largio 2004).
-In many ways, the U.S. faced many pressures in the Middle East and its road to global hegemony necessitated control over this region.
+The initial disruption of al Qaeda's network and the ousting of the Taliban were the testing grounds of the new concepts that made it into the Bush Doctrine.
+The combined fear of future attacks and the growing confidence in American military capabilities gave the Bush administration the opportunity to make the case that Saddam Hussein was a bigger challenge than Osama Bin Laden (Althus and Largio 2004).
+In many ways, the US faced many pressures in the Middle East and its road to global hegemony necessitated control over this region.
 The 9/11 attacks were symptomatic of a wider civil war taking place in the Middle East.
-And, while the U.S. had not directly engaged in this war, it had taken sides, hindering radical Islamic movements from overthrowing the regimes that were supporting American regional interests (Doran 2002).
-Consequently, the U.S. was faced with a dilemma: pull out from the Middle East or establish hegemony over the region.
+And, while the US had not directly engaged in this war, it had taken sides, hindering radical Islamic movements from overthrowing the regimes that were supporting American regional interests (Doran 2002).
+Consequently, the US was faced with a dilemma: pull out from the Middle East or establish hegemony over the region.

 It is important to notice that even though America had a strong military presence in the Persian Gulf, its influence was limited.
-As John Agnew notes, 'there are parts of the world where U.S. hegemony does not currently prevail, but where hard power has to bear in order to prevent possible military threats from materializing, secure fundamental resources for the world economy, and eliminate rulers who refuse to play by the rules as laid down under current hegemony' (2003: 877).
-The U.S., in Bush's estimation, had to bring its power to bear in order to reform the Middle East and bring it into the democratic circle of nations it has influenced over the past decades.
+As John Agnew (2003: 877) notes, "there are parts of the world where US hegemony does not currently prevail, but where hard power has to bear in order to prevent possible military threats from materializing, secure fundamental resources for the world economy, and eliminate ruler who refuse to play by the rules as laid down under current hegemony."
+The US, in Bush's estimation had to bring its power to bear in order to reform the Middle East and bring it into the democratic circle of nations it has influenced over the past decades.
 As discussed above, democracy is seen as an antidote to terrorism.